My Lovin' (You're Never Gonna Get It): Impact and legacy

+NME ranked "My Lovin'" No. 8 in their list of "Singles of the Year" in December 1992.

-The Village Voice listed the song number 37 in their list of "Top Singles of the 90's" in 1999.
+The Village Voice ranked the song No. 37 in their list of "Top Singles of the 90's" in 1999.

-Blender put "My Lovin'" at 148th place on their list of "500 Greatest Songs Since You Were Born" in 2005.
+Blender ranked it No. 148 on their list of "500 Greatest Songs Since You Were Born" in 2005.
 They wrote: "Before En Vogue, girl-group harmonies hadn't been heard in such force on the pop charts for three decades.
-With Dawn Robinson singing lead, this was a female-empowerment anthem that would have done Lilith Fair proud-the repeated harmonized chanting of "You're never gonna get it" was a kiss-off par excellence.
+With Maxine Jones and Dawn Robinson singing lead, this was a female-empowerment anthem that would have done Lilith Fair proud-the repeated harmonized chanting of "You're never gonna get it" was a kiss-off par excellence.
 The song-and the group-were anachronisms.
 It was unprocessed feistiness and sass, just before hip-hop took out a monopoly on swagger."

-Pitchfork Media named it the 166th best track of the 1990s, commenting that "With simmering (not shimmering) James Brown guitars, fidgety new-jack beats, and tightly harmonized "ooh BOP"s, funky divas Cindy Herron, Maxine Jones, Terry Ellis, and Dawn Robinson gave the Sister Act era its "Respect"."
+Pitchfork Media ranked it the 166th best track of the 1990s, commenting that "With simmering (not shimmering) James Brown guitars, fidgety new-jack beats, and tightly harmonized "ooh BOP"s, funky divas Cindy Herron, Maxine Jones, Terry Ellis, and Dawn Robinson gave the Sister Act era its "Respect"."

 Slant Magazine ranked the song No. 39 in its "The 100 Best Singles of the 1990s"-list in 2011.
-Billboard named the song No. 6 on their list of "100 Greatest Girl Group Songs of All Time".
+Billboard named the song No. 6 on their list of "100 Greatest Girl Group Songs of All Time" and No. 471 in their "Best Pop Songs of All Time" list in October 2023.
+The magazine praised its "magic moment"; "The a cappella breakdown that hits about 3:30 in is a showstopping demonstration of the foursome’s butter-smooth vocal harmonies."Usage in mediaThe song appeared in the movies The To Do List and Central Intelligence.
+The song was also featured in numerous TV series such as Sabrina the Teenage Witch, Derry Girls, Euphoria, and Mayor of Kingstown.
+It also appeared in the 2004 video game Grand Theft Auto: San Andreas, where it can be heard on a fictional radio station CSR 103.9.The song was featured in the second season of RuPaul's Drag Race, being performed by contestants Nicole Paige Brooks and Raven in a "lipsync for your life".